D1G1T4L3CH0/DO-Backup/readme.txt

 	http://www.7-zip.org/download.html

 - Backup Intervals
 	You may set a backup interval in the script in order to tell the script you want it to backup every x seconds.
-If you set it to 0 (zero seconds) the script will only run a backup once, and then quit.
+If you set it to 0 (zero seconds) the script will only run a backup once, and then quit. using intervals doesnt' save your game for you though.
+You will still need to save your game while playing, at least as often as the interval is set for.
 More help on this is provided in the script file.

 - Low Priority Mode
 	Running in low priority gives the game and other software that's running, more priority for system usage.
 Use it if the backups slow the game down.
 If you would prefer to run backups in low priority mode, run "low-priority.cmd" instead of "dobackup.cmd".